My child doesn’t sleep through the night!

 Don’t swaddle me, Mom

 I tried everything to get her to sleep during the night, but nothing worked.
-At first she was in a bassinet in our room.
-Yeah, no.
+We even tried a bassinet in our room.
+Yeah, no, didn’t work.

 Now when my son was a baby, it was recommended that babies sleep on their stomachs.
 I think babies felt warm and cozy that way.
 By the time my daughter came around, they recommended side sleeping or back sleeping.
 Well she didn’t like that and she also did not like being swaddled.
 She would fling her arms out and hit the on the side of the bassinet, waking herself up.
 We finally tried the crib.
 Ummmm no – that did not work either.
 We moved the crib into our room.
 Nope.